 Dublin Airport is located just to the north of Dublin city centre.
 It is situated near the M50 and M1 motorways.
 It is approximately 25 km from Maynooth.
 Many major airlines, to include Aer Lingus, fly to Dublin Airport.
-You can search for flights using

 Getting to Maynooth